Every church has a culture. But how do you know if your church culture is toxic?

 Do I always get it right?
-No, but it’s a great integrity check, and I try to live by it.
+No, but it’s an excellent integrity check, and I try to live by it.

-Yet so many congregations are in perpetual fighting mode.
+Yet, so many congregations are in perpetual fighting mode.
 One day it’s the music.
-The next it’s the carpet.
-The next it’s some staff member everyone ganged up on.
+The next day, it’s the carpet.
+The next day, it’s some staff member everyone ganged up on.

-Essentially, members decide that what they want is more important than what others want or the church needs to make progress.
+Essentially, members decide what they want is more important than what others want (or what the church needs to do to make progress).

-When that happens, it essentially pits one selfish person or group against others.
+When that happens, it pits one selfish person or group against others.